 Austin Prep Supports Chamber's Santa's Tour

 Austin Prep served as the Signature Sponsor for the Reading-North Reading Chamber of Commerce's Santa's Holiday Tour, which took place Sunday, November 29th.
 The tour, which followed a route through neighborhoods in Reading and North Reading, replaced the annual Christmas Tree lighting hosted by the Chamber.
-To see us in action, click here.
+See us in action here.
 Austin Prep is proud to continue to support our various community partners, including the Chamber of Commerce.

 Lessons and Carols Brings Holiday Spirit to Austin Prep